- Division:Classical Performance and Composition

 He worked for ten years at the Hospital for Special Surgery in New York City helping to form the hospital’s Physical Therapy Outpatient Spine Center and serving as its clinical supervisor.
 He also worked for five years in HSS’s sports medicine department.
 From 2007 to 2014, he taught a course on movement system impairments for Columbia University’s physical therapy program.

-As part of his one-year appointment at the USC Thornton School of Music in collaboration with internationally renowned violinist Pamela Frank, Nelson will lead wellness events and evaluations for Strings students during the 2018-2019 school year.
+As part of his appointment at the USC Thornton School of Music in collaboration with internationally renowned violinist Pamela Frank, Nelson will lead wellness events and evaluations for Strings students.

 During the last few years, he has begun applying movement analysis principles to musicians.
 Having helped Pamela Frank recover from a career-threatening injury, he has presented her case study and worked with musicians at festivals in Rolle and Verbier, Switzerland, Rice University, Caramoor, Chicago Music Institute, Manhattan School of Music, New England Conservatory, Curtis Institute, New World Symphony, the Tokyo Viola and Menuhin Competitions, the Tanglewood Music Center, USC, UCLA, San Francisco Conservatory of Music, Trident Medical Center, The Performing Arts Medicine Association, Yale University School of Music, The Juilliard School, Peabody Institute, Carnegie Hall’s Ensemble Connect, Oberlin Conservatory, University of Auckland, Music Academy of the West, and the Boston Symphony Orchestra.